byrcyb/pre-hackathon-course/chapters/chapter1.md

 ---
 title: '1.
 Pre-Hackathon: Before we start, assess yourself!'
 description:
-    'This chapter will help you evaluate your skills with Python and Data Science before you take part in a Callysto hackathon.'
+    'This section will help you evaluate your skills with Python and Data Science before you take part in a Callysto hackathon.'
 prev: null
 next: /chapter2
 type: chapter